SumiSastri/dev-blogs/docs/local-environment/part2-the-terminal.md

 __Creating aliases__

+An easy way to remember these commands is to alias them for your own use, you can set up a list of aliases in your `bashrc` file and check the list updating the commands with new aliases or removing aliases that you may no longer use.

 #### EXTERNAL REFERENCES

 - [1]__GNU__(Accessed: Oct.
 27, 2024) [Available]https://www.gnu.org/

-- [2] Shelley, Peek, Jerry D, __Unix Power Tools__ 3rd edition, (O'Reilly Learning, Beijing, 2003)

-- [3] __Geek for geeks__, "The difference between a terminal, the console, a shell and the command-line-interface", https://www.geeksforgeeks.org/ (Accessed: Sep.
+- [2] __Geek for geeks__, "The difference between a terminal, the console, a shell and the command-line-interface", https://www.geeksforgeeks.org/ (Accessed: Sep.
 30, 2024) [Available](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/)

+- [3] Shelley, Peek, Jerry D, __Unix Power Tools__ 3rd edition, (O'Reilly Learning, Beijing, 2003)

 - [4] __Geek for geeks__,"Nano text editor in Linux", https://www.geeksforgeeks.org/ (Accessed: Sep.
 30, 2024) [Available](https://www.geeksforgeeks.org/nano-text-editor-in-linux/).